ciellosinc/bc-template/test api/README.md

 2. Get New Access Token
 3. Use Token

-After creating the token you can use it and run each necessary request.
+Since the each request is inheriting authorization from parent, after creating the token you can use it and run each necessary request.

 # Additional resources: